Picnic Pasta Salad

 My IDEAL picnic: Sitting on a bright green hillside with a slight breeze.
 It’s warm, but not hot.
 Maybe a few children play with a kite.
 My perfectly behaved dog fetches a tennis ball.
-Betsy and I share a mimosa and big bowls of this pasta salad.
+Betsy and I share a mimosa and big bowls of this Picnic Pasta Salad.

 My ACTUAL picnic: I sit on the couch, icing my knee.
 It’s raining.
 Every ten seconds Porter attempts to jump on my lap from a different angle causing mild pain each time.
 Meanwhile, my cat tries to swat at an imaginary bug dangerously close to my ear.
 I’m watching Reno 911 reruns.
-Betsy and I are eating this salad.
+Betsy and I are eating this Picnic Pasta Salad.

 The only two things in common between those scenarios are Betsy existing and this salad.
 Go figure.

 1) Chop ends off of green beans and cut in half.